dkavolis/UnityOpenGLAsyncReadback/README.md

 The done status will only be valid for one frame, then everything is automatically disposed.
 So once it's done, copy the data to your own storage ASAP.

 ### Example
-To see a working example you can open `UnityExampleProject` with the Unity editor.
+To see a working example you can open `UnityPlugin` with the Unity editor.
 It saves screenshot of the camera every 60 frames.
-The script taking screenshot is in `UnityExampleProject/Assets/OpenglAsyncReadback/Scripts/UsePlugin.cs`
+The script taking screenshot is in `UnityPlugin/Assets/OpenglAsyncReadback/Scripts/UsePlugin.cs`

 ## Build Native Plugin
 To build native plugin, you need to have cmake installed.
 If you have it, just go to NativePlugin/ folder and use cmake to build it.
 There's no other dependencies except OpenGL library(The glew library is staticlly linked using source code), which should always be available.